hyperledger/fabric/docs/source/certs_management.md

  └── user
 </pre>

-**Impact if expired**: Cannot register or enroll new identities, but transaction traffic does not stop.
+**Impact if expired**: The Organization Administrator cannot register or enroll new identities with the CA, but transaction traffic does not stop.

 [Reference - Enroll Orderer Org’s CA Admin](https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html#enroll-orderer-org-s-ca-admin)